Section 1 of Article 4:

 The name of the game is perseverance and hard work.
 With goodwill and sustained effort, most problems can be solved and the relationship can be restored to the full satisfaction of both partners.
 Individuals can learn how to bring out the best in themselves and in their partners.
 When happy interactions are initiated, they are self-reinforcing and a benign cycle replaces the vicious cycle that brought the couple into counseling.
 A successful marital counseling experience is eye-opening for both individuals.
 The experience with the counselor can bring the couple into a more mature, joyful, happier, richer, wiser, and fulfilling relationship than they had ever experienced before, even better than when they first met.

-END OF ARTICLE IV.
+End Of Article 4.
 Hope For Troubled Marriages: A Detailed Description of The Marriage Counseling Process.

 Back to Top